Ushkova House: History

+While studying at Kazan State University, Alexey Ushkov (1879-1948) - one of the sons of wealthy industrialist Konstantin K. Ushkov and grandson of the chemical plant owner Kapiton Ushkov - married Zinaida Nikolaevna Vysotskaya.
+As a wedding gift for his wife, he bought existing buildings on Voskresenskaya street and ordered their redesign and reconstruction by Karl Mufke, the architect-builder of the Kazan Art School and Kazan University.
+At the same time he ordered another mansion from Mufke in Moscow.
+Both were done in a mixed style with Empire and Baroque influences.

-House of Ushkova had been reconstructed during 1904-1908 (by other sources at 1903-1907) from three buildings located at Voskresenskaya street.
-Architect was so engaged into his work that sometimes might forgout about his security.
-Newspapers of that time write that once he fell down from falseworks and broke two of his ribs but got up and continued his work.
+The House of Ushkova was reconstructed from 1904 to 1908 (or according to other sources, 1903-1907).
+Karl Mufke himself led the reconstruction of the Kazan buildings.
+The architect was reportedly so engrossed in his work that he even sometimes neglected his own safety; the Kazan Telegraph reported in 1906 that he fell from scaffolding and broke two ribs, but got up and continued his work.

-Main part of the premises was demised for living and commerce.
-For example all ground floor was demised for the shops.

-After October Revolution property of Ushkov family was expropriated.
-In 1919 House of Ushkova became a central building of National Library of the Republic of Tatarstan - one of the biggest libraries of Volga region.

-Initial house planning and interior finishing well preserved.
+After the October Revolution, property of Ushkov family was expropriated.
+In 1919, The House of Ushkova became a central building of National Library of the Republic of Tatarstan - one of the biggest libraries of Volga region.
+The original layout, design and interior finishings are still well preserved.

 Interesting facts

 Zinaida and Alexey broke up after three years of marriage.
 Alexey got married second time to Alexandra Balashova, prima ballerina of Bolshoi Theater.